MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 Silicone Implants

 Silicone implants are made of a cohesive, elastic gel designed to mimic the look and feel of natural breast tissue.
-Even if your implants rupture or leak, the gel will stay together, reducing the potential for risks such as silicone migration and extracapsular spread.
+Even if your implants rupture or leak, the gel will stay together, reducing potential risks such as silicone migration and extracapsular spread.

 Saline Implants